 Rentastan was founded with the overarching aim being to facilitate the provision of best holiday apartments, vacation homes or serviced apartment accommodation in Belgrade, Serbia on offer to all of those who come and need a place to stay.

-Belgrade city centre is basically Vracar, Old Town and Savski Venac and Novi Beograd – so very central.
+Belgrade city center is basically Vracar, Old Town and Savski Venac and Novi Beograd – so very central.

 Accommodation Name: Rentastan